ful1e5/apple_cursor/README.md

 #### `yarn build` aberration

-Here are the default commands we used to build the Bibata's variants and packed them into `yarn build`:
+Here are the default commands we used to build the macOS variants and packed them into `yarn build`:

 ```bash
 npx cbmp -d 'svg/bigsur' -n 'macOS-BigSur' -bc '#000000' -oc '#FFFFFF'